thelearninghouse/starter-theme/readme.md

 ### Advanced Custom Fields Pro

-There isn't much this plugin can't do.
+There isn't much this plugin can't do including but not limited to: repeater fields, flexible content and global theme options.
 Documentation can be found [here](http://www.advancedcustomfields.com/pro/)

 ### Widget Context